joelmoxley/founder-playbook/I. Foundational/01 - How To Tell Your Story/01 - Content - Telling A Story/md/04 - Andy Raskin - Improving Your Pitch.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Andy Raskin takes the reader through five crucial elements that, together, help tell a compelling story in your pitch deck, drawing inspiration from Elon Musk's May 2016 presentation in which Tesla unveiled the Powerwall battery unit.
+Andy Raskin takes the reader through five crucial elements that, together, help tell a compelling story in your pitch deck, drawing inspiration from Elon Musk's May 2016 presentation in which Tesla unveiled the Powerwall battery unit.

 Credit: [Andy Raskin](https://medium.com/firm-narrative/want-a-better-pitch-watch-this-328b95c2fd0b)